 Freedom wasn’t found in a book, a bottle, a pill or a man.
 Freedom was found at The Cross.
 Because there is this guy…He died on a cross for me… He told me I was worth more.
 Not because of me but because of what He did for me.
 My husband didn’t choose to save our marriage but I chose to let Jesus save me.

 It wasn’t all sunshine and roses the day I woke up and realized I was in a pit.
 It has been a bumpy climb out of the pit but Jesus has been there the whole time.
 Through the days I fought Him and through the days I let him carry me.
 It is a journey to healing I am still on and probably always will be.
 But I have freedom finally.
 I am divorced.
 I am sober.
 I am helping my children heal from the trauma my ex-husband and I inflicted during our insanity.
 I am managing the house.
 I am happy.
 I am discovering new joys and the world seems a little bigger than before trauma woke me up.
 I am coaching, writing and being a voice for the voiceless.
-I am even dating in a healthy way, with healthy boundaries and a hope I thought trauma had killed – that love is real.
+I am even dating in a healthy way, and ‘The Dork’ (said in the most loving way possible, it is a complimentary nickname from me, truly) is helping remind me of a hope I thought trauma had killed – that love is real.